 📍 91 Dundas Street E, Toronto, Ontario

 The design of the restaurant makes me wonder if an actual ramen restaurant in Japan is like that.
-They had a bar which you can face the chefs – for single seaters, and they had a slightly open area where you can see the chef pouring the soup into the ramen bowl etc. They also had those Japanese hanging door curtain things which are sooo cute!
+They had a bar which you can face the chefs – for single seaters, and they had a slightly open area where you can see the chef pouring the soup into the ramen bowl, etc. They also had those Japanese hanging door curtain things which are sooo cute!
 I’d love to go to Japan one day!

 While chatting and waiting for our ramen, we’ve discovered that our server could speak fluent English, Japanese and Mandarin – which was super amazing, being able to cater to different speakers.
 I wished I was super fluent in another language.
 Anyways, our Kara Miso Ramen came, and they presented it on a circle tray, with a wide spoon for our noodles.

 Till next time, ♥

-For more nomz – Santouka
+For more nomz – Hokkaido Santouka Ramen